WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ### **Microscopic:**
 **IMPORTANT**
 Take into account each robot individually, analyzing both robot-to-robot and robot-to-environment interactions.
 These individual behavior models are mainly used for design purposes.
-As such they have already been presented in the previous section on behaviour-based design.
+As such they have already been presented in the previous section on behavior-based design.
 Microscopic models in which the elements composing a system are simulated with the use of a computer are traditionally called simulations. (p.10)

 ### **Macroscopic:**